Testing Campaigns on yourself

 email node> click

-b) Now we will customize the subject line in order to include your name there.
-At the bottom of the visual editor click on the button as shown in the screenshot below.
+b) Now, we will customize the subject line to include your name.
+At the bottom of the visual editor, click on the button, as shown in the screenshot below.

 c) You will see a pop-up window on the right > under customer attribute select the property

 first name > jinja code will appear below > copy it and paste to the subject line.

 d) The final set up of the scenario: